NICMx/Jool/en/usr-flags-global.md

 If there are queued sessions, an SS packet will be forced out after this amount of time has ellapsed since the last.

 Whenever the kernel module sends a packet to userspace, `joold` is expected to answer an ACK.
 Jool accounts this ACK as a green light to send the next SS packet.
-This is the mechanism that prevents Jool from over-saturating the Netlink channel.
+This prevents Jool from over-saturating the Netlink channel.

-> (TODO: That sounds stupid to me now.
-We're probably being overly-paranoid in thinking that the socket can handle only one packet at a time, though giving the option to go up is admittedly -and silently- dangerous.)

-Being that Netlink is not a reliable protocol, the main intent of this option is to prevent lost ACKs from stagnating the SS queue.
+Being that Netlink is not a reliable protocol, the main intent of `--ss-flush-deadline` is to prevent lost ACKs from stagnating the SS queue.

 It also prevents sessions from staying in the queue for too long regardless of that, particularly when [`--ss-flush-asap`](#ss-flush-asap) is disabled.